 The Vienna Prater is a large public park located in the Leopoldstadt area.
-It consists of the Wurstelprater which is considered to be the oldest amusement park in the world, the Hauptallee, the Krieau, and the Prater stadium which hosts sports events.
+It consists of the Wurstelprater which is considered to be the oldest amusement park in the world, also including is the Hauptallee, the Krieau, and the Prater stadium which hosts sports events.

 The majority of attractions operate from mid-March till the end of October.
 Some rides including the Ferris wheel operate year round.
-Besides, there are seasonal events like Wintermarkt am Riesenradplatz (Christmas market).
+There are also seasonal events like Wintermarkt am Riesenradplatz (Christmas market).

 In the shadow of a roller-coaster, in the western section of the park visitors can see a peculiar spherical house.
 It was built by an Austrian artist Edwin Lipburger.
 In 1984 Lipburger declared it an independent country—the Republic of Kugelmugel.
 The artist even faced a lawsuit for refusing to pay taxes and printing stamps.
 Kugelmugel ended up in Prater park, where it has become a kind of tourist attraction.